Price Cobb

-Price Cobb (born December 10, 1954) is an American race car driver.
+Price Daniel Cobb (born December 10, 1954) is an American race car driver.
 He won the 1990 24 Hours of Le Mans together with John Nielsen and Martin Brundle in a Jaguar XJR-12.
 He also owned an Indy Racing League team in 1998 and 1999 for Roberto Guerrero and Jim Guthrie.
 He also has authored a number of books on auto racing.

+Price Cobb won the Porsche Cup, an annual award presented by Porsche AG to recognize the world's most successful privateer racing driver competing with Porsche machinery in a customer racing team, in 1994.

-Price is retired from most recently working in Austin, Texas with Moorespeed as general manager.
+Cobb is retired from most recently working in Austin, Texas with Moorespeed as general manager.